FAIR-Chem/fairchem/_sources/autoapi/ocpneb/core/autoframe/index.rst

    :rtype: (ase.Atoms)

-.. py:function:: get_product2_idx(reaction: fairchem.applications.CatTSunami.ocpneb.core.Reaction, edge_list_final: list, traversal_rxt1_final: list)
+.. py:function:: get_product2_idx(reaction: ocpneb.core.Reaction, edge_list_final: list, traversal_rxt1_final: list)

    For dissociation only.
 Use the information about the initial edge list and final edge list to determine which atom in product 2 lost a bond in the reaction and use this as the binding index for traversal in `traverse_adsorbate_dissociation`.

    :param reaction: the reaction object which provides pertinent info
-   :type reaction: Reaction
+   :type reaction: ocpneb.core.Reaction
    :param edge_list_final: the edge list of the final frame corrected with mapping
                            idx changes
    :type edge_list_final: list